 — in the personal and communal dimensions of this journey.

 OFS Article 12:

 1. Gaining inspiration from the example and the writings of Francis and, above all, filled with the grace of the Holy Spirit, each day the brothers and sisters faithfully live the great gift which Christ has given: the revelation of the Father.
 They should bear witness to this faith before all:

 — in their associations with all men and women, brothers and sisters of the same Father;

 — in their presence and participation in the life of society;

 — in their fraternal relationships with all creatures.

-What does The Church say about Our Order?
+What does The Church say about The Secular Order?

 Pope Saint John Paul II

 On 14th June 1988 to OFS General Chapter Pope Saint John Paul II emphasised the importance of the Secular Franciscan Order, he said “… you are also an “Order”, as the Pope (Pius XII) said: “a lay Order, but a true Order”; also Benedict XV had already spoken of “Ordo veri nominis” (a true Order).
 This ancient term – a medieval one – “Order” expresses your intimate belonging to the great Franciscan Family.
 The word “Order” means the participation in the discipline and austerity which is proper of this spirituality, while maintaining the autonomy of your lay and secular condition, which implies often sacrifices that are not less important than the ones associated with religious and priestly life”.